fatih/sicp/notes.md

 * We can distribute a modulos operation like: `ab mod m` == `(((a mod m) (b mod m)) mod m)` This is uses in the `expmod` procedure.
 Appereantly this is also true:
   `b ^ n mod m` == `((b * (b ^ (n - 1) mod m)) mod m)` not sure why...
+* I really love the examples, each one is iterating over the previous one, making it enjoyable.
+* I've read that one can convert every recursive function into a iterative function (in imperative languages) by using a `stack`.
+So I wonder if this so called `stack` is the same as `state` variable we create while converting a recursive process into an iterative one.
+Probably the so called stack is something where the state is stored.
+Perhaps I'm going to learn more in the latter chapters of SICP.